dalstonChen/dalstonChen.github.io/index.md

 - 2017: NLPCC 2017, CCKS 2017, ACL 2017.
 - 2018: NAACL 2018, LREC 2018, ACL 2018.
 - 2019: AAAI 2019.

+## Honors

+- Excellent doctorial dissertation of Chinese Information Processing Society of China
+- Outstanding graduate of Shanghai
+- Academic star of Fudan University
+- National scholarship for graduate student (Ratio: 3%)
+- National scholarship for undergraduate student (Ratio: 0.2%)
+- Huawei scholarship for graduate student
+- EMC scholarship for graduate student
+- Nomination award of Baidu fellowship
+- Nomination award of MSRA fellowship
+- Gold medal on ACM of Zhejiang Province, China (There times on 2010-2013)
+- Silver medal on the 2012 ACM-ICPC asia Changchun regional contest